FHIR/sql-on-fhir-v2/input/pagecontent/layers.md

 the needed FHIR data in a form that matches user needs and common analytic patterns.

-The "view" layer itself has two key pieces:
+The View Layer itself has two key pieces:

 * *View Definitions*, allowing users to define flattened views of FHIR data that are portable between systems.